 It’s all very well to advise to feed-back, but what if you don’t know what’s “okay” and “not okay” within the industry?
 Here’s what you should get during any erotic massage session.

-- Masseur arrives on time and the session lasts the agreed time (so no “cutting corners”).
+- Masseur arrives on time and the session lasts the agreed time – no cutting corners.

-- At least one towel, which must be perfectly clean.
+- You’re provided with at least one towel, which must be perfectly clean.

 - If you are unsure what to do, your masseur should guide you.